Kholboo/JurassicWorld/Assets/Tools/NiceVibrations/readme.txt

 Information about the entire Lofelt Studio Ecosystem, including the haptic design tools, can be found at https://lofelt.com.

 And if you haven’t got it already, the free Studio mobile app for iOS and Android can be downloaded fro the Apple App Store and Google Play Store, respectively.

+Nice Vibrations includes the Lofelt Studio SDK, which uses third-party libraries.
+See 3RD-PARTY-LICENSES.md for a list of libraries and their licenses.